DamianoP/DatasetGenerator/README.md

 In our use case, this scene generate pictures of paintings to classify the pictorial style.
 Datasets where the images depict scenarios and the network has to classify the image in a category.

+The software is described in the following paper:
+Perri, D.; Simonetti, M.; Gervasi, O. Synthetic Data Generation to Speed-Up the Object Recognition Pipeline.
+Electronics 2022, 11, 2. https://doi.org/10.3390/electronics11010002

 # Step 1 - You must download and install Unity, the project is developed with Unity 2019.4.9f1
 # Add the project inside the Unity Hub and start the project